Employers & Communities

 Paid or Unpaid

 Employers may offer paid or unpaid internships associated with the Home to Texas program.
-Over time, we aim to increase the number of paid internships in order to sustain and grow the Home to Texas program.
+Over time, we aim to increase the number of paid internships in order to sustain and grow the program.

-For summer 2022, interns should work a standard 8a-5p or 9a-5p schedule for 40 hours per week, with limited evening or weekend hours.
-The internship should run Tuesday, May 31 through Friday, July 29.
+Interns should work a standard 8a-5p or 9a-5p schedule for 40 hours per week, with limited evening or weekend hours.
+The internship should run Tuesday, May 30 through Friday, July 28.
 Employers are welcome to work with the intern to set their hours, but in general interns should be working typical weekday hours.

 Employers can help sustain the program by offering paid internships to students, preferably at an hourly wage that results in a summer total of $5,000 (post-tax) for the intern.
 Students who earn less than $5,000 for the summer will receive supplemental funds from the Home to Texas program.

-We will learn about your organization, industry and opportunity in order to make the best match based on the student’s interest, skills and hometown location.
+Through the employer application that you complete, we will learn about your organization, industry and opportunity in order to make the best match based on the student’s interests, skills and hometown location.
 The matching component of this program typically takes place in March.

 Why should I host a Home to Texas intern?